Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 Right after the first beach (Platja del Bell Repòs), the first interesting spot appears: the rock formations known as Banyeres dels monjos, which translates to Monks’ baths.
 They get this name because the legend says that the monks who lived in the monastery bathed there.
 Besides bathing, we suggest you grab your snorkel goggles and go exploring because where there are rocks, there’s life!

 After a few minutes of walking, there’s a viewpoint with wonderful views of the Port de la Selva village.
-After soaking in the views of the white houses and the mountains behind, it’s time to keep walking!
+Soak in the views of the white houses and the mountains behind, and keep walking!

 Views of Port de la Selva from the Camí de Ronda

-A few meters after, the beach Platja del Port de la Vall appeared.
-This one is a pebble beach with crystal blue water, and it’s the biggest one so far.
+The beach Platja del Port de la Vall appears a few meters later.
+This is a pebble beach with crystal blue water, and it’s the biggest one so far.
 Although having a campsite next to it, it’s not usually packed.
 It’s also a great spot to rest and chill if you’re hiking with your dog, as the beach is dog-friendly.

 S'Arenella lighthouse